-As recommended by Reinvent Albany in Open MTA: 50 Things NY Can Do Now to Renew Public Trust in MTA, the MTA and ABO should do the following to improve information about MTA contracts and spending:
+As recommended by Reinvent Albany in Open MTA: 50 Things NY Can Do Now to Renew Public Trust in MTA, the MTA and ABO should do the following to improve public access to information about MTA contracts and spending:

-- The ABO should revise its requirements for procurement reports to stipulate that authorities like the MTA include additional information including contract numbers, change order/amendment history, and subcontractors.
+- The ABO should revise its requirements for procurement reports to stipulate that authorities like the MTA include additional information such as contract numbers, change order/amendment history, and subcontractors.
 Additionally, the ABO should consider working with the state government to require unique identifiers for vendors to all state authorities.

-- The MTA should create a contracts database with timely information that provides full and complete information about projects and spending: (a) all data should be available for bulk download and with API access; (b) data should include contract numbers, unique identifiers for vendors, original and current costs of contracts, and information about the bidding process used and whether the contract was competitive/noncompetitive, among other detail; (c) contracts should list relevant Capital Project IDs if they are for capital projects.
+- The MTA should create a contracts database with timely, full and complete information about projects and spending: (a) all data should be available for bulk download and with API access; (b) data should include contract numbers, unique identifiers for vendors, original and current costs of contracts, and information about the bidding process used and whether the contract was competitive/noncompetitive, among other details; (c) contracts should list relevant Capital Project IDs if applicable.